 Method of Delivery

-Lecture, video, case study exercises, skill development and small group discussion
+Presentation, video, case study exercises, experiential practice, and small group discussions.